lelou6666/WavesOfWhat/readme.txt

 1414*2  1472  3301 - sportsmen vs scientists
 1374*2  1512  2545 - sportsmen vs military
 3392*2  1323   527 - scientists vs military

+Quadratic Discriminant Analysis classifier apparently performs best on validation sets.
+Mean accuracies (across 1000 iterations) are
+0.553 and 0.559 - sportsmen and scientists in the Sportsmen-vs-Scientists pair 0.402 and 0.706 - sportsmen and military
+0.418 and 0.659 - scientists and military
+The mean of 6 means is 0.5497 for this classifier.
+It correctly classifies 2658 persons on average in the first pair: floor(0.5530713*1472) + floor(0.5588122*3301) = 814 + 1844 = 2658

 Archives Gauquelin:
 http://cura.free.fr/gauq/17archg.html